Deborah Renshaw

-Deborah Renshaw-Parker (born October 28, 1975) is a former NASCAR Craftsman Truck Series driver.
+Deborah Renshaw-Parker (born October 28, 1975) is an American former NASCAR Craftsman Truck Series driver.

 Background and family life

 Renshaw grew up in Bowling Green, Kentucky and has two brothers.
 She raced and drove in several types of motor vehicles (motorcycles, ATVs, and eventually Legends cars).
 She attended a 1996 driving school for Legends at Charlotte and at performance driving schools in Charlotte and Atlanta in 1998.
-Renshaw graduated from Northwood University in 1997 with a bachelor's degree in Business and an Associate's Degree in Automotive Marketing.
+Renshaw graduated from Northwood University in 1997 with a bachelor's degree in Business and an associate degree in Automotive Marketing.
 She began racing in the Late Model Stock class at Highland Rim Speedway finishing second the 1999 Rookie of the Year standings.

 Pre-CTS

 Renshaw first participated in NASCAR when she began racing in the NASCAR Dodge Weekly Series in 2000.
 In two seasons, she finished in the top 10 three times and also set a qualifying record when she won the pole at Riverview Speedway.
 She also became the first woman to ever lead a NASCAR sanctioned series at Nashville Fairgrounds Speedway in 2002.
 Later that summer, she gained the spotlight when some fellow drivers entered a car in a race for the sole purpose of finishing behind her so her car could be protested.
 She sat out the next two races but resumed the season and ended up finishing tenth in the race for the track championship.

 According to the book Along For The Ride by Larry Woody (Chapter "Lap XIX: Women, Wendell and Willie"), "[Mark] Day admitted early on that he was not convinced that women belonged on a race track" but that his problem was not with Renshaw because she was female, instead because she was a "bad driver."
 The protest covered both Renshaw and her male teammate Chevy White.
 Woody noted that track promoter Dennis Glau had "gotten wind of the scheme prior to the race" and contacted NASCAR, who instructed him to disallow the protest.
 Her father Dan Renshaw, however, felt there was nothing to lose and allowed officials to search the engine.
 A minor violation was found and her car was declared illegal.

 Renshaw would spend the 2002 season in the ARCA RE/MAX Series, where she finished in the top ten three times.
 However, during her tenure there, she was involved in an accident that claimed the life of fellow driver Eric Martin, another controversial event during her career.
 After Martin had originally spun out during a practice session in Charlotte, he was alive and talking to his crew over the radio.
 Three cars that approached Martin's car were unaware that he was there because their spotters were not in the stands; however, they avoided Martin's car as it slowly rolled across the track and into the wall.
-8 seconds after it came to rest Renshaw, also without a spotter, collided with him at full speed, causing Martin's death.
-The incident prompted the mandation of spotters whenever their driver was on the track in NASCAR and ARCA.
+Nearly fifteen seconds after it came to rest Renshaw, also without a spotter, collided with him at full speed, causing Martin's death.
+The incident prompted a mandate for spotters whenever their driver was on the track in NASCAR and ARCA.